quaintdev/monitoring/README.md

 - Stores configured alerts in `alert.txt`
 - View stored metrics using grafana

+## Note
+- Currently, application only supports metric collection from Linux system

 ## Installation
 ### Pre-requisites
 1. Create volumes for prometheus and grafana